mfiers/Moa/sphinx/install.rst

     pip install Moa

-(You might need root rights to do this)
+(You might need root rights to do this, also - pip is similar to easy_install, so if you want you can run `easy_install Moa`)

 You will definitely need `pip <http://www.pip-installer.org>`_ installed to run the pip command above which is a replacement for easy_install.